-Rick Mercer began his career in comedy performing and writing with a series of one-man stage shows, beginning with Show Me the Button, which debuted at the National Arts Centre in 1990 and went on to tour the country.
+Rick Mercer began his career in comedy performing and writing with a series of one-man stage shows, beginning with Show Me the Button, which he first performed at the National Arts Centre in 1990 and went on to tour the country.
 Subsequent stage performances were in I've Killed Before, I'll Kill Again (1992) and Canada: A Good Place to Hide (1995).

 Mercer went to Afghanistan in the fall of 2003 to entertain the troops and tape Rick Mercer's Christmas in Kabul a special for CBC Television.
 He has returned twice to Afghanistan to visit the Canadian Forces.

 Mercer has written for Time, Maclean's, The Globe and Mail, and the National Post.
 His first book, Streeters, hit the top of the Globe and Mail's best-seller list, and his second book, Rick Mercer Report: The Book, published in the fall of 2007, also went to the top of the national best-seller list.
-Rick latest book is A Country Worth Ranting About that was published in September, 2012 and became another best-seller.
+Rick latest book is A Nation Worth Ranting About that was published in September, 2012 and became another best-seller.
+In the fall of 2013 an updated paperback edition was released.

 He has appeared in the movies The Vacant Lot, Understanding Bliss, Secret Nation, and Bon Cop, Bad Cop and is in the upcoming The Young and Prodigious Spivet with Helena Bonham Carter and Judy Davis.